18F/data-act-pilot/INSTALL.md

 5. Install [Vagrant](http://www.vagrantup.com/downloads.html "Vagrant downloads")

+6. Open _bootstrap.sh_ (in the project root directory), find the string that reads `YOUR_SAM_API_KEY` and replace it with your SAM API key.
+If you don't have a key, you can get one in less than a minute by signing up at [https://gsa.github.io/sam_api/sam/key](https://gsa.github.io/sam_api/sam/key "SAM API Key").

+        echo "export DOT_GOV_API_KEY='YOUR_SAM_API_KEY'" >> ~/.bashrc

-6. From project root directory, run:
+7. From project root directory, run:

          $ vagrant up

-7. Once the VM is fully started and provisioned (~15 minutes), connect to it with:
+8. Once the VM is fully started and provisioned (~15 minutes), connect to it with:

         $ vagrant ssh

-8. The project directory on your host machine is shared with the VM at `/vagrant`.
+9. The project directory on your host machine is shared with the VM at `/vagrant`.
 Navigate there to run the processors.

         $ cd /vagrant
         $ workon intercessor